kyverno/website/content/en/docs/High Availability/_index.md

 A generate policy is processed in two phases:

-1. The webhook server receives the source (triggering) resource and creates a GenerateRequest object based on the admission request;
+1. The webhook server receives the source (triggering) resource and creates an UpdateRequest object based on the admission request;

-2. The generate controller receives the event for GenerateRequest, then starts processing it (generating target resource).
+2. The generate controller receives the event for UpdateRequest, then starts processing it (generating target resource).

 The leader election is enabled for the Generate Controller.
-That is to say, there will only be one instance processing the GenerateRequest if Kyverno is configured with multiple replicas.
+That is to say, there will only be one instance processing the UpdateRequest if Kyverno is configured with multiple replicas.

 #### Module - Policy Controller

 The policy controller does three things:

-1. Updates GenerateRequests on generate policy updates.
+1. Updates UpdateRequests on generate policy updates.
 2. Builds and creates ReportChangeRequests on validate policy updates.
 3. Watches the events of ReportChangeRequest to generate policy reports.